 I enjoy cliches not just because they’re a little bit homespun, but also because they’re true.
 One of my favorites is “risk never sleeps.”
 If it’s cybersecurity risk, not only does it not sleep, it multiplies and accelerates instead of sleeping!

-Already this year, we’ve seen a 75 percent increase in cyberattacks across the world and the average cost of a data breach up to an all-time high of USD 4.5 million.
+Already, organizations are experiencing an average of 1,968 cyberattacks per week, a 70% increase since 2023, according to Check Point's Cyber Security Report 2026, as attackers leverage automation and AI to move faster and operate across multiple attack surfaces simultaneously.
 Organizations are under tremendous pressure to protect their data and systems from breaches and cyber-attacks, all while keeping pace with new and evolving cyber regulations.
 AI is a powerful new weapon in the fight against hacks – but malicious actors are also using Artificial Intelligence (AI) to launch sophisticated and stealthy attacks.
 And the vast third-party ecosystem that most modern organizations work within leaves businesses exposed to threats arising from vulnerabilities within partner or vendor organizations.

 2024 was marked by escalating geopolitical tensions, humanitarian crises, and political instability on one hand and increasing adoption and use of AI on the other.
 Consequently, cyber security regulatory focus has been ensuring cyber resilience as well as regulating AI development and innovation.

-And in October 2024, the EU’s Network and Information Security (NIS) Directive 2 came into effect with the objective of strengthening cybersecurity around critical infrastructure like energy systems, healthcare networks and transportation services.
+The EU's NIS2 Directive has been in effect since October 2024, with 22 of 27 Member States having adopted transposing legislation as of mid-2026; five member states, including France, Ireland, and Spain, remain in legislative procedure, creating uneven compliance obligations for organizations operating across EU borders.
 Meanwhile, Singapore rolled out the Operational Technology Cybersecurity Masterplan 2024 to strengthen cybersecurity measures around operational technology that powers public-facing digital equipment such as traffic light controllers, fuel station pumps, and energy grid control systems.

 On the AI front, the European Union was the first to enact a law to regulate AI development with the Artificial Intelligence Act in August 2024.
-It aims to encourage responsible AI development and deployment in the region.
+The EU Artificial Intelligence Act entered into force in August 2024 and is now in phased enforcement: prohibitions on unacceptable-risk AI systems applied from February 2025, obligations for general-purpose AI models from August 2025, and full applicability across high-risk AI systems is scheduled for August 2026.
 Other nations are also working on their AI regulations and this trend will continue for the foreseeable future.
 There was also an increased focus on managing third-party risks with 44 percent of businesses experiencing third-party data breaches in the last year.
 2024 also saw organizations increasing cyber security investments and deploying automated continuous GRC tools to ensure error-free compliance in an increasingly fraught cyber risk environment.

 So what will 2025 look like?